James walked into the bunker behind some young mercs, a bunch of gang-bred newbs all wearing a Red Cobra logo.

 He was surrounded after that by six of them, all of them staggering toward him, arms raised, rotted fingers out, the hungry dead ready to tear him apart.
 James sliced around himself in a practiced sword dance, something he’d learned through sheer experience, and then they were no more, those shuffling bodies gone, disintegrated by holy magic.

 James sheathed his sword and shook his head.
-It was likely that the previous band of mercs, the Red Cobras, had been ambushed in the stupidest way possible, but that was not his problem.
+It was likely the previous band of mercs, the Red Cobras, had been ambushed in the stupidest way possible, but that was not his problem.
 They had walked straight into this four-way, but unlike him, they had not known what they were dealing with.

 It didn’t matter.
 Judging by the bullet holes in some of these corpses, the Red Cobras had done him a favor anyway.
 They had cleared out most of this little army of undead.